Phonics and early reading

 Longterm plan: Yearly overviews that show what topics are taught when can be found here:

 Across the school, the structure of the mathematics curriculum shows clear progression in line with age related expectations.
-Vocabulary is displayed clearly on working walls and is referred to in every lesson.
 At all ages, pupils learn to use concrete resources and pictorial representations, which enables them to fully understand mathematical concepts when they are presented in more abstract equations or problems.
+Maths vocabulary is displayed clearly on working walls and pupils are encouraged to share their ideas and explain their strategies to develop their mathematical thinking further.
 New curriculum content is taught in blocks, which breaks down the teaching sequence into small achievable steps to deepen understanding.
 In addition, key mathematical knowledge and skills are revisited daily to embed learning as this maths fluency is vital for pupils to reason and solve problems.
-In this way, children receive a minimum of five maths learning sessions each week with additional daily activities devoted to number fluency and times tables.
+In this way, children receive a minimum of five maths learning sessions each week with additional activities devoted to number fluency and times tables.

 Times tables play an important part in our maths learning, with children developing their fluency in rapid recall of tables up to 12 x 12 by the end of year 4.
 Pupils deepen their understanding by starting with concrete resources and moving onto pictorial representations before learning each times table as a more abstract equation.
 While the rapid recall of times tables is developed, children also learn how to apply and manipulate their understanding of these to reason and solve problems.